-Description: Priority will be given to projects for this selection criterion based on a prospective subgrantee's demonstrated record of and plans to be in compliance with federal labor and employment laws.
-For new entrants without a record of labor and employment law, compliance must be permitted to mitigate this fact by making specific, forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects.

-Scoring: The SCBBO (or their consultants), using the U.S. Department of Labor's Data Enforcement search portal (https://enforcedata.dol.gov/views/search.php), will evaluate all applicant information provided and make a determination as to the completeness and accuracy of the information submitted by the applicant within the last three years.

-10 points awarded to applicant(s) who demonstrate past compliance with labor laws in addition to ensuring controls are in place to maintain compliance throughout the life cycle of the proposed project.

-5 points awarded to applicant(s) who disclose prior deficiencies within the last three years but have demonstrated controls are in place to mitigate and/or address those deficiencies moving forward, in addition to ensuring controls are in place to maintain compliance throughout the life cycle of the proposed project.
+- Description: Priority will be given to projects for this selection criteria based on a prospective subgrantee's demonstrated record of and plans to be in compliance with federal labor and employment laws.
+New entrants without a record of labor and employment law compliance must be permitted to mitigate this fact by making specific, forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects. - Scoring: The SCBBO (or their consultants), will evaluate all applicant information provided and make a determination as to the completeness and accuracy of the information submitted by the Applicant.
+Instances where an applicant demonstrates past compliance with labor laws in addition to ensuring controls are in place to maintain compliance throughout the lifecycle of the proposed project will receive full points under this category.
+Partial points will be awarded should an applicant have some noted prior deficiencies within the last 3 years but have demonstrated controls are in place to mitigate and/or address those deficiencies moving forward.
+An independent verification will occur as part of the application review process to ensure compliance with fair labor practices.
+Upon independent verification by the SCBBO and/or their consultants/contractors, should a lack of full disclosure of deficiencies and/or notice of violation(s) of fair labor practice laws occur by an applicant, 0 points shall be awarded, the SCBBO may also exclude the application from further consideration under the BEAD grant program.
+In the case of partnerships, the lowest score across all partners will be the one used to determine the partnership's fair labor practices score.

-5 points awarded to new entrants without a record of labor and employment law compliance and, in addition, will ensure controls are in place to maintain compliance throughout the lifecycle of the proposed project.

-0 points awarded to applicant(s) who do not disclose events of past compliance and/or certify controls are in place to maintain compliance for the lifetime of the proposed project.